-We have considered the first flavor as highlighted in bold-italic above as the global flavor.
+Rule Used: We have considered the first flavor as highlighted in bold-italic above as the global flavor.
 If the flavor is not a distinguished flavor like Banana in the global list derived from output shared by Pepsi then we have mapped it to All Others

 There were some manufacturers where the flavors in flavor column were from the global list of flavors.
 However, in the output shared by Pepsi those manufacturers did not have that flavor.
 So we have assumed this is a new flavor for the respective manufacturer.

 Table below shows the examples: